nicholaswmin/fsm/README.md

 ## Contributing

-Follows [Semver][sv], [Conventional Commits][ccom]
+- must follow [Semver][sv], should follow [Conventional Commits][ccom].

-- must have > 90% unit-test coverage.
-- must have > 85% mutation-tests score.
+- must have > 95% unit-test coverage, > 85% mutation-tests score.
-- must not have any runtime dependencies.
-  - should not have any dev. dependencies.
+- must not have any runtime dependencies, should not have any dev. dependencies.
 - must be < 1000 bytes, gzipped.

 > "must", "must not", "should" etc. follow [RFC:2119][rfc2119].